 Here Today, Gone Tomorrow

-We're now on our staff wayzgoose.
-You can still place orders but they won't be dispatched until after the 18th of June.
-Apologies for any inconvenience.
+Annual staff Wayzegoose!
+You can still place orders but they won't be despatched until October.
+Apologies for the inconvenience.

 This is to be an ever-evolving page for those things we only have one or two of.